 folder inside the public

 directory of your Laravel project.
-Place the copied JS and CSS files in respective directories.
+Place the copied files in their respective directories.

-Uploading images on the server using Trix requires custom JavaScript code.
+Uploading images on the server using Trix requires writing some code in JavaScript.
 Create the attachments.js

 file and keep it under the public/js

 folder.
-We will add code to this file in the later part of the tutorial.
+We will add JavaScript code to this file in the later part of the tutorial.

-Next, let’s define the Laravel routes.
+Next, let’s define the routes in Laravel.
 We have to achieve 3 tasks.

 - Display Trix Editor